loopDelicious/kubernetes-chaos/README.md

 Additionally, you can use an existing Grafana dashboard like [this one](https://grafana.com/grafana/dashboards/3131) for an overview of all nodes in a Kubernetes Cluster.
 There are other options as well.

 - Configuring your cluster in Grafana using the `kubernetes-app` plugin is not super well-documented, so [these notes](https://github.com/grafana/kubernetes-app/issues/35#issuecomment-407878758) might help.
 - TLS certs are required for authentication using the plugin, and EKS doesn't support TLS.
-You can create your own Grafana dashboard or try using a different managed service like GKE (as in [this tutorial](https://medium.com/htc-research-engineering-blog/monitoring-kubernetes-clusters-with-grafana-e2a413febefd)).
+You can try using a different managed service like GKE (as in [this tutorial](https://medium.com/htc-research-engineering-blog/monitoring-kubernetes-clusters-with-grafana-e2a413febefd)), or many more steps will be required (if you're using the plugin).